NEUBIAS/training-resources/_modules/basic_image_analysis_course.md

 objectives:
   - Automatically extract biophysically meaningful numbers from microscopy images of biological samples.
 motivation: |
-  - Automated image analysis is more objective, reproducible and scalable than manual analysis.
+  Automated image analysis is more objective, reproducible and scalable than manual analysis.
+Learn essential concepts of image analysis, such as segmentation, intensity measurements, and filtering.

 concept_map: >
   graph TD